algorithm-helper/algorithm-helper/content/categories/algorithms/graphs/introduction.md

 # Introduction

-The topic in this section is graphs, and algorithms on graphs.
-A graph is an abstract data type that is used to model connections and relationships, and consist of a set of vertices `V` and a set of edges `E`.
+The topic in this section is graphs and algorithms on graphs.
+A graph is an abstract data type that is used to model connections and relationships, and consists of a set of vertices `V` and a set of edges `E`.
 A graph is generally visualized as a network of vertices joined pairwise with edges, which may be straight lines (in the case of undirected graphs), arrow lines (in the case of directed graphs), or with numbers beside them representing weights (in the case of weighted graphs).
 We will